Linutronix/elbe/contrib/dockerfile/README.md

 [docker][doc] is an open-source project to easily create lightweight, portable, self-sufficient containers from any application.

-This is a Dockerfile to generate a elbe development environment for systems other than debian based.
+This is a Dockerfile to generate a elbe development and runtime environment for systems other than debian based.

 [doc]: https://www.docker.io "Docker Homepage"
 [elb]: http://elbe-rfs.org   "ELBE Homepage"